-At the start of 2018, the new PRIIPs regulation will come into effect.
-In an exclusive article (in German only) for the German financial trade publication Fonds professionell online, Anke Limbach of management consulting firm Concedro, Hagen Gerle of Gerle Financial Communications, and Peter Clouth of law firm Clouth & Partner have summarised the main points of critisicm about PRIIPs.
+At the start of 2018, the new PRIIPs regulation will come into effect – but it’s far from being perfect.
+In this exclusive article (in German only) for the German financial trade publication Fonds professionell online, Anke Limbach of management consulting firm Concedro, Peter Clouth of law firm Clouth & Partner and Hagen Gerle of Gerle Financial Communications have summarised the main points of critisicm about PRIIPs.

 MiFID II and the investment tax reform – there are two mammoth regulations waiting for the German funds industry at the beginning of 2018.
 The cover story of the latest issue of upgrade!, Universal-Investment‘s magazine for its funds partner, deals with the effects of the two regulations for funds sales and investment companies.
 Once more, Gerle Financial Communications was entrusted by Universal-Investment to do investment writing and editing for the magazine.